mrobith95/mr-mt5-arima/README.md

 ## Introduction
 Accurate forecasting of financial markets is crucial for successful trading.
 This project aims to provide traders with an easily implementable solution for generating price forecasts directly from their MT5 environment.
 ARIMA itself is a simple model to tune and fit, making it suitable in either in offline or online fitting scenario.

+## Disclaimer
+The forecast generated from this project are for informational purposes only and should not be considered financial advice.

 ## Features
 * 2 ways to obtain/manage data: automated data retrieval from MT5 chart, or use bars data retrieved from MT5 History Center.
-* Forecasts various financial instruments (Forex, Metals, Energies, Stocks).
+* Forecasts various financial instruments (Forex, Metals, Energies, Stocks) that available on your MT5.
 * Automated ARIMA parameters tuning.
-* Offline or Online ARIMA fitting.
+* Offline/Online ARIMA fitting.
 * Online monitoring and forecast: Forecast would be performed each time a new candle is detected.
 * Intraday forecast (up to 1 minute forecast) available (workload dependant).
 * Performance log.